Brookhaven, New York: Geography

 Brookhaven is located centrally on the geographic Long Island and extends from the North Shore to the South Shore.
 According to the United States Census Bureau, the town has a total area of 532.0 sqmi, of which 259.6 sqmi is land and 272.4 sqmi (51.20%) is water.
 It is the largest town in New York in terms of total area, excluding water.
 However, there are four towns in the state with more land area: Arietta in Hamilton County, Long Lake in Hamilton County, Ohio in Herkimer County and Webb in Herkimer County.

 Brookhaven is bounded by Long Island Sound to the north, the Atlantic Ocean to the south, Riverhead to the northeast, Southampton to the southeast, Smithtown to the northwest, and Islip to the southwest.

 A large part of Fire Island (accessible by a bridge at Smith Point) and the Great South Bay are in the town.

 Bald Hill, a large hill in the hamlet of Farmingville, marks where the glacier which formed Long Island stopped.
 At the top of Bald Hill is a Vietnam veterans memorial.
 Telescope Hill, to the west of Bald Hill Cultural Park, is slightly taller at 334 ft above sea level and the highest point in the town.

+Climate

+The climate of the town is hot-summer humid continental (Dfa) except in the coastal areas where it is humid subtropical (Cfa).
+The following are the averages in Upton from 1981 to 2010: